adalicious/aiken-gift-card/README.md

 You can access the front-end application in your browser at `localhost:3000` .

-**_NOTE:_** If you are running the application from inside a Cardano Workspace in Demeter you will have to export the port 3000 for accessing the app in your browser.
+**_NOTE:_** If you are running the application from inside a Cardano Workspace in Demeter you will have to expose the port 3000 for accessing the app in your browser.
+Make sure you replace the constant value `BASE_URL` defined in `create.tsx` with the URL provided by Demeter in your exposed port. ie: `const BASE_URL = "{URL provided by Demeter}/redeem";`

 <img src="public/home.png"  alt="home">